USS Lewis B. Puller (ESB 3) Operations

-220920-N-NO146-1003 RED SEA (Sept.
-20, 2022) Egyptian Navy frigate ENS Alexandria (F911) sails alongside expeditionary sea base USS Lewis B. Puller (ESB 3) in the Red Sea Sept.
+220920-N-NO146-1005 RED SEA (Sept.
+20, 2022) Egyptian Navy frigate ENS Alexandria (F911), left, and expeditionary sea base USS Lewis B. Puller (ESB 3) sail alongside in the Red Sea Sept.
 20. Lewis B. Puller is forward-deployed to the U.S. 5th Fleet area of operations to help ensure maritime security and stability in the Middle East region.
 (U.S. Navy photo)

 |Date Taken: